-- · each person known by us to be the beneficial owner of more than 5% of our issued and outstanding ordinary shares; - · each of our officers, directors and director nominees; and - · all our officers, directors and director nominees as a group.
+- each person known by us to be the beneficial owner of more than 5% of our issued and outstanding ordinary shares;

+- each of our officers and directors; and

+- all our officers and directors as a group.

 Unless otherwise indicated, we believe that all persons named in the table have sole voting and investment power with respect to all ordinary shares beneficially owned by them.
-The following table does not reflect record or beneficial ownership of the private placement warrants as these warrants are not exercisable within 60 days of the date of this prospectus.
+The following table does not reflect record or beneficial ownership of the private placement warrants as these warrants are not exercisable within 60 days of March 9, 2022.